mbrukman/why-svelte/readme.md

 demonstrate compile targets beyond the DOM that bypass the costs of runtime abstractions like virtual DOM.

+Within the constraints of Svelte’s syntax and semantics, its output flexibility positions it well for the future.
+It can change its runtime strategy without any changes to components.
+With runtime-only frameworks, the code you write is the code you deliver.
+Non-ui compilers like Babel can transform your code but Svelte has a higher degree of freedom because it controls the runtime.

 Simply put, compilers have access to flexibility and power that runtime-only frameworks lack — this point is deep and there’s a wide frontier to explore.